ManufacturingCSU/mxchip-telemetry-demo/README.md

 #### Add Telemetry Consumer Group to the IoT Hub ####

-NOTE: This must be done before you run the additional azuredeploy.json script.
+<B>NOTE: This must be done before you run the additional deployment scripts.</b>

 1. Go to your IoT HUb in the Azure portal and click on the Built-in endpoints blade
 2. Add _telemetry_ as a new Consumer Group.